Upgrade on AWS (Terraform)

-To upgrade your Materialize instances, upgrade the Materialize operator first and then the Materialize instances.
+To upgrade your Materialize instances, first choose a new operator version and upgrade the Materialize operator.
+Then, upgrade your Materialize instances to the same version.
 The following tutorial upgrades your Materialize deployment running on AWS Elastic Kubernetes Service (EKS).

 The tutorial assumes you have installed Materialize on AWS Elastic Kubernetes Service (EKS) using the instructions on Install on AWS (either from the examples/simple directory or the root).